 - Simmer the cream until the sauce thickens for about four minutes.
-You want it to coat the back of a spoon.
+You want it to leave a trail in the pan.

 - Once the sauce has thickened, turn off the heat and add your cheese, nutmeg and seasonings and stir lightly.
-Toss with the drained and cooked pasta and a little of the reserved pasta water, if needed.
+Toss with the drained and cooked pasta and a little of the reserved pasta water.

 - small filled, firm pastas like tortellini

 - wide noodles like fettuccine that can hold the sauce.
 If the noodle is too thin, the sauce will weigh it down and it won't glide along the fork or spoon when twirling.
-If you like more of a spaghetti noodle, try my Lemon Bucatini.
+If you like more of a spaghetti noodle you can twirl, try my Lemon Bucatini.

 - large tubes like rigatoni